 harmonypy

-A copy of the output of running the notebook should be present in /mnt/storage/r0978323/project_data/skin_aging/output
+A copy of the output of running the notebook should be present in /mnt/storage/r0978323/project_data/skin_aging/output, where it could be investigated if there are problems with running it independently.

 The relevant modules are imported below and a random state is picked for reproducibility purposes: